 While the Amber Altar is worth a visit to St. Bridget’s by itself, it is by no means the only reason to visit.
 The church is as close a visual confirmation as you will see of the idea that the Catholic Church and Poland are indivisible – that patriotism and devotion are intertwined.
 Decorating the walls are numerous memorials to various conflicts including the Soviet massacre of Polish officers at Katyń, crosses used during the Solidarność strikes and a small shrine to Father Jerzy Popieluszko, the chaplain of Solidarność who was murdered by secret police in 1984.

 In 2010, work on the spiral staircase leading to the choir revealed a previously hidden crypt containing hundreds of bones.
-It is thought that they originated from the early 17th century and were possibly buried in shallow graves around the church and we moved to this crypt when rebuilding work was carried out but tests are still ongoing.
+It is thought that they originated from the early 17th century and were possibly buried in shallow graves around the church and were moved to this crypt when rebuilding work was carried out but tests are still ongoing.
 You can now visit the crypt which contains the relics of St. Bridget of Sweden and a couple of the skulls discovered here in 2010.

 The church was granted the title of Lesser Basilica by the Pope John Paul II in 1991 and another statue to him can be found outside.